Sir-MaNiAl/rust_cr_unescape/README.md

 use cr_unescape::unescape;

 fn main() {
-    let input = String::from(
+    let input = "\
-        "In SGML, HTML and XML documents, the logical constructs known as \
+        In SGML, HTML and XML documents, the logical constructs known as \
         character data and attribute values consist of sequences of \
         characters, in which each character can manifest directly \
         (representing itself), or can be represented by a series of \